 J Bell and Son

 The firm of Joseph Bell and Son was founded in 1840 and was unconnected with other glassmakers called Bell.
 As their works were in Bristol, most early work is in the West Country, though Joseph Bell (1810-95) was originally a pottery painter from Stoke-on-Trent.
-His work at this time was naively pictorial and his colours were often garish; starting in the late 1840s he took more account of mediaeval models, though the results may not seem very convincing today, and glass by them is more widely distributed.
+His early work was naively pictorial and his colours often garish; from the late 1840s he took more account of mediaeval models, though the results may not seem very convincing today, and glass by them is found more widely.
 Bell was involved in the restoration of mediaeval glass in Bristol cathedral and elsewhere and travelled widely to study it.
-The firm stayed in family ownership until in 1923 it was acquired by Arnold Robinson (AR) (1888-1955), a former pupil of C Whall.
-In Whall’s studio he met E Woore, who worked with the company, especially during World War II.
+Joseph Bell’s son Frederick Henry (1847-99) succeeded him and despite his early death, the firm stayed in family ownership until 1923, when it was acquired by Arnold Robinson (AR) (1888-1955), a former pupil of C Whall.
+In Whall’s studio he had met E Woore, who worked with the company, especially during World War II.
 The firm secured much work during the repairs to churches in Bristol after bomb damage in World War II.
 From 1956 Robinson’s son, Geoffrey (b1935), who had learned the craft from J E Nuttgens, ran the firm until it closed in 1996.
 He both designed new work and restored old glass.

 Lit: J Cheshire: Joseph Bell and the Revival of Glass-Making in the Nineteenth Century, JSG 22 (1998) pp31-50

 M C F Bell